Vodkashot28/CosmicVoyage/replit.md

 ### Frontend Architecture

 The frontend is built as a component-based application using React 18 with TypeScript.
 It leverages React Three Fiber and React Three Drei for declarative 3D rendering, creating a full-viewport 3D canvas with overlaid UI components.
 Radix UI provides accessible interface primitives, and Tailwind CSS is used for styling with custom space-themed design tokens.
 Vite serves as the build tool, ensuring a fast development experience.

+**Authentication**: Uses **TONCONNECT** for wallet-based authentication - simple, no username/password required.
+Players connect their TON wallet and start playing immediately.

-State management is handled by Zustand, with separate stores for game progression (`useSolarSystem`), audio controls (`useAudio`), game phases (`useGame`), game balance (`useGameBalance`), and referral tracking (`useReferral`), utilizing persistence for game progress.
-Data architecture relies on static TypeScript data structures (`planetsData`, `asteroidData`, `allCelestialObjects`) for celestial object properties and educational content, enforcing sequential discovery.
+**State Management**: Zustand stores for game progression (`useSolarSystem`), audio controls (`useAudio`), game phases (`useGame`), game balance (`useGameBalance`), and referral tracking (`useReferral`), with persistence for game progress.

+**Data Architecture**: Static TypeScript data structures (`planetsData`, `asteroidData`, `allCelestialObjects`) for celestial object properties and educational content, enforcing sequential discovery.

+**Analytics**: Device ID-based tracking system that works **without wallet requirement** - automatic analytics even for unconnected players, enabling comprehensive user behavior tracking.

 ### 3D Scene Architecture